daplayer/daplayer.github.io/documentation/api/timing.md

 Converts the given number of seconds to a human readable string like "hours:minutes:seconds".

-If given a string, consider that we are dealing with a YouTube duration in the ISO 8601 format.

 **Parameters**

 -   `duration` **[Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)** The number of seconds.